B-G’s Home Page

 Selfie at 43,000ft – aboard SOFIA

-Video from a recent upGREAT flight:
+Video from an upGREAT flight:

 The French science agency CNRS recorded the SOFIA observing experience by our GI Olivier Berne.
 Towards the end of the video yours truly discusses some of the advantages of SOFIA.